 It’s best practice to create multiple resume file types and submit whichever seems most prudent in your particular situation or whatever the employer specifically requests.
 For example, a PDF resume can be advantageous if you have extra formatting.

 Be sure to convert your resume to a plain-text file as well.
 To do this, copy your resume into a plain text document without formatting and check the results.
-You’ll want to look for things like disorganized headings, scrambled words or missing details from the original resume.
+You’ll want to look for things like disorganized headings, scrambled words, or missing details from the original resume.

-5 ATS-friendly Resume Templates
+5 ATS-Friendly Resume Templates

 Consider using an ATS-friendly resume template to help you pass the screening.
 By using such a template, you can save yourself a lot of worry about whether or not your resume will be compatible.